sathish-t/nanopore-mod-course/materials/mod-bam-format.md

 The first two strings ask us to treat missing cytosines as unmodified, whereas the last line asks us to treat the missing cytosine as missing.

-## Is the knowledge of the mod BAM format essential?
+## Introduction to manipulation of mod BAM file

-The answer depends on what you want to do.

-### A tool that reads mod BAM files and does what you want may not exist
+Several tools use mod BAM files as input (`samtools`, `modkit`, `IGV`, `modbamtools`) and produce images or tab-separated files as output.
+We will be using these programs throughout the course.

-Several tools use mod BAM files as input (samtools, modkit, IGV, modbamtools) and produce images or tab-separated files as output and these output files are typically easier to read and understand than the raw mod BAM file.
+These output files are typically easier to read and understand than the raw mod BAM file.

+As the modification field is still developing, there may not be a tool that does exactly what you want.
+Knowing how a BAM file is structured could help you if you have to write the tool yourself.

+### Convert BAM files to TSV

+The simplest operation is conversion of BAM files to tab-separated values format.
-For example, a table like the following is much easier to follow than a string like `MM:Z:C+m.,0,0,0; ML:B:C,10,230,230`, and `modkit extract` helps you do that.
+A table like the following is much easier to digest than a string like `MM:Z:C+m.,0,0,0; ML:B:C,10,230,230`.

 ```text
 position modification_probability